mjordan/islandora_workbench_docs/docs/creating_nodes_from_files.md

  - 26: ['mp4']
 ```

-`model` is conventient when all of the objects you are creating are the same Islandora Model:
+Using `model` is conventient when all of the objects you are creating are the same Islandora Model:

 ```
 task: create_from_files